Lex-2008/backup3/README.md

 ### Removing duplicates

-If you have rdfind installed, you can use these commands to hardlink similar files to each other:
+If you have rdfind installed, you might want to use these commands to hardlink similar files to each other:

 	cd "$BACKUP_ROOT"
 	rdfind -ignoreempty false -removeidentinode false -makehardlinks true current data